andrepitombeira/ember-examples/README.md

 - Ember CRM is based on this tutorial - http://programmingarehard.com/2013/12/18/ember-crm.html
 - Chat is based on this tutorial - http://code.tutsplus.com/tutorials/ember-components-a-deep-dive--net-35551
 - Blog is based on this tutorial - https://www.youtube.com/watch?v=1QHrlFlaXdI
+- ToDo MVC is based on this tutorial - http://emberjs.com/guides/getting-started/